-You usually have a TRUS biopsy under local anaesthetic, so you can generally eat and drink normally beforehand.
+You usually have a TRUS biopsy under local anaesthetic, so you can generally eat and drink normally beforehand and afterwards.

 Take your usual medicines as normal, unless your doctor tells you otherwise.
 But if you take warfarin to thin your blood you should stop this before you have your biopsy.
 Your doctor will tell you when you need to stop taking it.